Manus v. American Airlines (American Airlines Flight 1420)

-American Airlines Flight 1420 crashed on June 1, 1999, at the Little Rock National Airport in Little Rock, Arkansas during an intense thunderstorm which had begun crossing the airport as the aircraft was landing.
+American Airlines Flight 1420 crashed on June 1, 1999, at the Bill and Hillary Clinton National Airport (formerly Little Rock National Airport) in Little Rock, Arkansas, during an intense thunderstorm that had begun crossing the airport as the aircraft was landing.
 Ten passengers and the flight captain were killed in the crash, and many others sustained serious physical injuries.
-The plane overran the end of the runway during landing and struck parts of the instrument landing system array, a chain link fence, went over a rock embankment and collided with a lighting system structure.
+The plane overran the end of the runway during landing and struck parts of the instrument landing system array, and a chain link fence, went over a rock embankment, and collided with a lighting system structure.
 The plane broke apart mid-fuselage, causing a fire to break out.
 Passengers who evacuated from the fire found themselves trying to take shelter in the shallows of the Arkansas River in the middle of a heavy thunderstorm.
 The flight was operating under an instrument flight rules flight plan.
-A significant meteorological information bulletin had been issued for severe thunderstorms in the Little Rock airport area.
+A significant meteorological information bulletin had been issued for severe thunderstorms in the Bill and Hillary Clinton National Airport area.

 The pilot was a long-term commercial pilot with over ten thousand flight hours, over seven thousand of which were as the pilot in command.
-The co-pilot had only worked for American Airlines for approximately a year but had extensive flying experience as a navy pilot.
+The co-pilot had only worked for American Airlines for approximately a year but had extensive flying experience as a Navy pilot.
 Flight 1420 was the final leg of a three-day sequence.
 The crew flew in from Salt Lake City around forty minutes behind schedule due to inclement weather.
-They immediately boarded the flight for Little Rock, which was delayed as well.
+They immediately boarded the flight for Little Rock, which was also delayed.
 Both pilots were near the end of their duty time limitation.

 Media Coverage